IDMNYU/IDM_Faculty_FAQ/stay_connected.md

 The Graduate Colloquium is open to the public.

-For the Fall 2018 semester, our graduate colloquium will be held on Tuesdays at 6pm in MAGNET's Lecture Hall.
+For the Spring 2019 semester, our graduate colloquium will be held Mondays at 6pm.

 ### Past Graduate Colloquium Speakers

-**Spring 2017**

 * Karolina Sobecka \| Eyebeam Artist in Residence
 * Mimi Onuoha \| Eyebeam Artist in Residence